 Stanton calls this “The greatest story commandment.”
 Humans are always searching for stories that make us care emotionally, intellectually, and/or aesthetically.
 He explains that we all know what it’s like to not care—like the frustration we feel when clicking through hundreds of channels, desperately looking for something on television worth caring about.

-But, when your audience can connect emotionally to what you're saying, they're much more apt to remember what you've said and take action because of it.
+But, when your audience can connect emotionally to what you're saying, they're much more apt to remember what you've said and to take action because of it.
 For more on this, check out my video on The Power of Storytelling.

 3. Use what you know.